BKU leader Mann recuses himself from SC committee on farm laws | Headlines

 The committee was asked to submit its report to the Supreme Court within two months of its first sitting, which is to take place within 10 days.

-"The three contentious laws are the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, the Essential Commodities (Amendment) Act, 2020 and the Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020.

-Thousands of farmers from Punjab and Haryana have been camping at the border of Delhi for several weeks, demanding the repeal of the laws they say will lead to the weakening of the minimum support price (MSP) system.
+Farmers who have been camping at the Delhi borders for several weeks are demanding a repeal of the farm laws and a legal guarantee to the minimum support price for crops.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)